 Why might this be relevant?

-The project partially addresses the question by discussing the use of modern statistical techniques and software tools in social sciences, but does not directly address how the production of statistics influences their value or how this can be maximised.
+The project partially answers the question by addressing how statistics are used and valued, but does not directly address how the way statistics are produced influences their value.